 School Hours 8:00-3:20

 For the security of the children, all doors will remain locked during the school day 8:00am-3:20pm.
-All visitors must check in at the office.
+All visitors must enter through the front doors on Independence and check in at the office.

 7:30 Doors open/Students to gym

 8:00 Class or Mass begins